 4. Listen to your dialogue and laugh it off

-The morning before the summit, the altitude was hitting me, I threw up on the way, and to be honest I was not feeling amazing.
+I went to Tanzania to climb the Kilimanjaro.
+On the summit day, the altitude was hitting me, and to be honest I was not feeling amazing.
 We were in April, it was dark, -20 degrees, and walking in half a meter of snow.
 I was exhausted.

-Suddenly I could hear this voice saying: “that’s ok, just stop and sit down for a while…” What here?
+I started having this dialogue with myself: “that’s ok, just stop and sit down for a bit…” What here?
 400m before the summit?
-Stop walking all sweaty by – 20°C?
-Sit in the snow and wait for what?
-I’m at 5800m altitude, on the top of a volcano in Tanzania, except with a magic wand, there is no way out than to keep walking.
+Sit in the snow all sweaty and wait for what?
+I’m at 5800m altitude, on the top of a volcano in Africa, except with a magic wand, there is no way out than to keep walking.

 I started laughing!
 The guide asked me what was so funny, I just said that my monkey mind was trying to make me quit.

-Making fun of those voices gave me so much confidence and a huge boost of energy.
+Making fun of those voices gave me confidence and a boost of energy.
 I won the battle over my mind.
-I found it funny to observe the tricks and ruses my mind was coming up with to try to make me stop.
-I know it is to protect me.
-It is a survival mechanism.
+It was interesting to observe the tricks and ruses my mind was coming up with to try to make me stop.

 I felt powerful again.
-I reconnected to my goal, remember that the hardship was temporary, laugh at my self-talk, and visualize myself soon sitting on the summit with pride.
+I reconnected to my goal, remember that hardship is temporary, laugh at my self-talk, and visualize myself soon sitting on the summit with pride.

-YOU can be stronger than this voice, YOU can choose long-term satisfaction over immediate pleasure.
-YOU can decide to be in control (really in control) rather than choosing the easy way out.
-YOU can choose the path of mastery instead of the path of mediocrity.
+YOU can be stronger than this voice, and can choose long-term satisfaction over immediate pleasure.
+YOU can decide to be in control rather than choosing the easy way out.
+It is up to YOU to choose the path of mastery instead of the path of mediocrity.